bbbbbrie/awesome-ldap/README.md

 # Awesome LDAP
-> Useful resources for learning more about and using LDAP.
+> Useful resources for learning more about and using LDAP whether you are a developer, pentester, network defender or something else cool!

 You can visit this page at [https://brie.gitlab.io/awesome-ldap/](https://brie.gitlab.io/awesome-ldap/).
 You can contribute to this page at [https://gitlab.com/brie/awesome-ldap](https://gitlab.com/brie/awesome-ldap).